Juanvvc/crypto/slides/13-bec.md

 ---

-- **The Bogus Invoice Scheme**: attackers pretend to be suppliers requesting fund transfers for payments to an account owned by fraudsters
+- **The Bogus Invoice Scheme**: attackers pretend to be suppliers requesting payments to an account owned by fraudsters
-- **CEO Fraud**: Attackers pose as the company CEO or any executive and send an email to employees in finance, requesting them to transfer money to the account they control
+- **CEO Fraud**: Attackers pose as the company CEO or any executive, requesting them to "urgent and silently" transfer money to the account they control
 - **Account Compromise**: An executive or employee's email account is hacked and used to request invoice payments to vendors listed in their email contacts
 - **Attorney Impersonation**: Attackers pretend to be a lawyer or someone from the law firm supposedly in charge of crucial and confidential matters
 - **Data Theft**: Employees in HR and book-keeping are targeted to obtain personally identifiable information (PII) or tax statements of employees and executives
-- **Send me the money**: Attackers pretend to be an employee that just changed the bank account, and request the next payment to be done in the new bank account
+- **Pay-roll attack**: Attackers pretend to be an employee that just changed the bank account, and request the next payroll payment to be done in the new bank account

 > https://www.trendmicro.com/vinfo/us/security/definition/business-email-compromise-(bec)